SFStefenon/DamLevelHydroelectric/README.md

-# Dam Level in a Hydraulic Power Plant During a Flood
+# Dam Level in a Hydroelectric Power Plant During a Flood

 The recorded data presented here, are based on information from the **automatic hydraulic control** for the month of July 2020.
 In this period there was a **flood** going **from 20.46%** of the useful volume of the dam **to 86.27%** in less than **20 days**.